luisfullstack89/job-position-management-platform/README.md

 How to run the project using docker

 cmds :
-docker-compose -p <project-name> up --build
+docker-compose -p jobposition up --build